clearlinux/dockerfiles/openvino/README.md

 Or

-3. Start a simple openvino-server to accept image to do classification_sample with alexnet model:
+3. Start a simple openvino-server to accept image to do classification_sample with mobilenetv2-int8-tf-0001 model:

    * Use docker-compose to start the server first:
      ```